Occupational Skills Program Distinctions

 Occupational Skills students have access to all student services at Ridgewater College such as financial aid, counseling, the Academic Support Center and all social and recreational activities.

-Individuals who are interested in applying in this program should call Mary Benson at 320-222-8041 or e-mail firstname.lastname@example.org to schedule an admissions conference.
+Individuals who are interested in applying in this program should call Mary Benson at 320-222-8041 or e-mail firstname.lastname@example.org to schedule a recommended informational meeting.
 Students will also need to fill out an application, submit an application fee and provide documentation of their disability.
 A current high school transcript will need to be sent to Ridgewater.
 The conference gives the student valuable information about the Occupational Skills program.

 Business and industry have identified an on-going need for qualified people in entry level aide/assistant positions.
 Employers require individuals who are able to cope in a working environment and are prepared to strive for job longevity.
 Employers in West Central Minnesota have been very supportive and interested in hiring graduates of this program.